-Use caution when promoting your products and brand, because people won’t engage with overly-promotional content that’s pushing them to buy, buy, buy your stuff.
+Use caution when promoting your products and brand because people won’t engage with overly-promotional content that’s pushing them to buy, buy, buy your stuff.

-3. Tailor Reels to your audience.
+3. Tailor Reels to your audience and industry.

 Chances are, you’ve already got a following on Instagram, so you can use audience insights to guide your creative Reels efforts.